Request Information

 *All fields are required

-Study with education leaders in this 10-course Master’s degree program that leads to Arizona PreK-12 Principal Certification.
-The program can be completed in a year and as an AZ State Board of Education-approved program, candidates can pursue the certification process after successful program completion.
+Study with education leaders in this 10-course master’s degree in educational leadership program that offers candidates a path to Arizona’s PreK–12 Principal Certification.
+The program can be completed in one year, and as an AZ State Board of Education-approved program, candidates can pursue the certification process after successful completion of the program.
 Candidates will take all courses online and design their practicum experience through their Arizona school.
 Candidates will receive hands-on experience with eLearning tools to create an ePortfolio and are required to complete 15 hours of practicum per course.

 The Arizona State Board of Education has approved this program as an Educator Preparation Program leading to educator certification.
 Upon program completion, AIU will submit its Institutional Recommendation to the Board; it is the candidate’s responsibility to complete the certification process with the state.